many-passwords/many-passwords/CONTRIBUTING.md

 # How you can help

 * Submit pull requests with new default passwords (see guidelines below) or snippet updates (notes, typos, incorrect data, etc).
-* Submit pull requests with project website improvement, corrections and other things about the page.
+* Submit pull requests with project website improvement, corrections and other things about the page (website files are in the [website branch](https://github.com/nothing3f/many-passwords/tree/website).
 * Submit pull requests or open issues with your ideas to improve the project.
 * Open issues for things you want to see added, modified or help out with existing issues (for example: Have you noticed a typo but you don't know how to fix it?
 Write about it in issue).
 * Do you have any other idea to help?
 Feel free to!